 The following steps walk through the process of locating your Rackspace Cloud Sites DNS entries so you can add them to your external DNS provider.
 This will ensure your DNS is pointing accurately to your Cloud Site.

-In the Control Panel, please click on Hosting > Cloud Sites.
+In the Classic Cloud Control Panel, please click on Hosting > Cloud Sites.

 Select the domain name for which you would like to obtain DNS information.

-Click on the "Domain" tab toward the top of your screen.
+Click on the "DNS" tab toward the top of your screen.

-Scroll down to the "DNS Management" section within the Domain tab.
+Scroll down to the "DNS Management" section within the DNS tab.